What is a Bento Grid?

 A Bento Grid is a layout system that divides content into distinct, modular sections, similar to how a bento box divides food into compartments.

-Each section can vary in size and shape but is arranged in a structured tiles-like manner.
-The Bento grid system is effective for displaying a variety of content types in an organized and aesthetically pleasing way.
+Each section can vary in size and shape, but is arranged in a structured tile-like manner.

 Portfolios